 Depending on the exam ordered by your doctor, you may be required to pick up Oral contrast material ahead of time.
 You will be given detailed instructions at that time on how to take the oral contrast.
 Women should always inform their doctor or technologist if there is any possibility that they are pregnant.

 The length of your exam depends on what type of test your doctor has ordered for you.
 Most procedures take no longer than 20-30 minutes.

 Most patients are able to return to normal activities immediately following the scan.
 If you receive the I.V. contrast material, you should drink plenty of fluids the next few days.

-At FCDI, we have a radiologist on site during the daytime hours, so the test will be interpreted promptly.
-The results will be sent to your referring doctor within hours of your exam.
-You may obtain your results from your doctor.
+At FCDI, our radiologists will interpret your images within 24-48 hours.
+The results will be sent to your referring doctor and you may obtain your results from your doctor.

 CT Scans can be up to 100 times more sensitive than regular X-RAYS